Loading lesson…

 The big idea: structured output from open-weight models is solvable.
 Use grammar constraints when you can, validate always, and never trust the model to remember the schema mid-stream.

-What is the core idea behind "Hermes For Structured JSON Output: Schemas That Work"?
+What is the main idea of "Hermes For Structured JSON Output: Schemas That Work"?

-Which best describes the scope of "Hermes For Structured JSON Output: Schemas That Work"?
+Which action would help you apply "Hermes For Structured JSON Output: Schemas That Work" responsibly?